-For years there has been talk of a Ghostbusters 3 movie and FINALLY Harold Ramis and Dan Aykroyd, the original writers of the first two films, brought us Ghostbusters: The Video Game.
+For years there have been rumours of a Ghostbusters 3 movie and FINALLY, Harold Ramis and Dan Aykroyd, the original writers of the first two films, brought us Ghostbusters: The Video Game.

 After all the hype surrounding the game, I can honestly say, it was worth the wait!